Air Fryer Baked Potatoes

 - If your potatoes are cold from the refrigerator they will take about 5 minutes longer to cook.

-A baked potato is a delicious, healthy (depending on the toppings you choose) side dish for Baked Salmon, Pork Tenderloin, Baked Pork Chops and more.
+A baked potato is a delicious, healthy side dish for Baked Salmon, Pork Tenderloin, Baked Pork Chops, Air Fryer Steak, and more.
 You can keep your potato toppings on the simple side (think butter, chopped chives, salt and pepper) or go all out.

-If you want to make a meal out of these potatoes, you can load them up with toppings.
+If you want to make a meal out of these air fryer baked potatoes, you can load them up with toppings.
 A baked potato bar is always a fun dinner, and everyone can top their potato the way they like it.
 Try:

 - 3 medium russet potatoes*